larexx40/larexx40/README.md

 ### Hi there I'm Olanrewaju 👋

-🌱 I’m currently learning Python, Node.js
+🌱 I’m currently learning Javascript, Node.js
 👯 I’m looking to collaborate on Backend Development using Node.js 📫 How to reach me:
     Social Media